You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 3.4: Screening methods

-Two members of the team must screen title and abstracts of the search results against the eligibility criteria.
-While screening the full texts, again, two members of the team should repeat the same process.
-If there are any disagreements then either they discuss them among themselves or ask the third member of the team for consensus.
+Two team members must screen the titles and abstracts of the search results against the eligibility criteria.
+While screening the full texts, two team members should repeat the same process.
+If there are any disagreements, then they either discuss them among themselves or ask the third member of the team for a consensus.

 Are you using a tool to screen the search results?

 *A systematic review team must have at least two members.
-This is to reduce the human errors and subjectivity bias.
-This double-checking and triple-checking continues all over the systematic review.
+This is to reduce human errors and subjective bias.
+This double- and triple-checking continues all over the systematic review.

 3.5: Data extraction (data abstraction) methods

-The data should be extracted and checked by two members of the team.
+The data should be extracted and checked by two team members.

 Have you designed a data extraction form?
 [See additional file as an example of data extraction form for randomized controlled trials]